JSciarillo/CSCI_6511_Project/README.md

 ```

 - **Expecti node** :
 The opponent is a random player because the agent cannot see the opponent's hand.
 The expecti node determines the average over all legal moves the opponent can may.

   Expected score = sum(score for every opponent move) / number of opponent moves

+### Evaluation Method
+Due to the excessive computation load on the UI, we implemented the headless_game() function in agent.py to have the agent play against the opponent.
+The number of games and depth of the search could be adjusted here.
+Each game is timed and the outcome of win, loss, or draw, is recorded.

 ## Original Game Link
 Original Sequence game implementation: